Julius Evola

+Evola has been called the "chief ideologue" of the Italian radical right after the Second World War, and his philosophy has been characterised as one of the most consistently "antiegalitarian, antiliberal, antidemocratic, and antipopular systems in the twentieth century".
+His writings contain misogyny, racism, antisemitism and attacks on Christianity and the Catholic Church.
+He continues to influence contemporary traditionalist and neo-fascist movements.

 Early life

-Giulio Cesare Evola was born in Rome on 19 May 1898, the second son of Vincenzo Evola (born 1854), a telegraphic mechanic chief, and Concetta Mangiapane (born 1865), a landowner.
-As per the Sicilian naming convention of the era, Evola was partly named after his maternal grandfather.
-Both his parents were born in Cinisi, a small town in the Province of Palermo on the north-western coast of Sicily, and married there on 25 November 1892.
-The paternal grandparents of Evola were Giuseppe Evola, a joiner by trade, and Maria Cusumano.
-Evola's maternal grandparents were Cesare Mangiapane, reported as being a shopkeeper, and his wife Caterina Munacó.
-Giulio Cesare Evola had an elder brother, Giuseppe Gaspare Dinamo Evola, born in 1895 in Rome.
-His family were devout Roman Catholics.
+Giulio Cesare Andrea Evola was born in Rome to Sicilian parents on 19 May 1898.
+His family were members of the Sicilian aristocracy and devout Roman Catholics; he is sometimes described as a baron.
 Evola considered details about his early life irrelevant, and is noted for hiding some details of his personal life.

-He is sometimes described as a baron, probably in reference to a purported distant relationship with a minor aristocratic family, the Evoli, who were the barons of Castropignano in the Kingdom of Sicily in the late Middle Ages.
-He adopted the name Julius as a connection to ancient Rome.
+He adopted the name Julius in homage to Ancient Rome in his mid twenties.

 Evola rebelled against his Catholic upbringing.
 He studied engineering at the Istituto Tecnico Leonardo da Vinci in Rome, but did not complete his course, later claiming this was because he did not want to be associated with "bourgeois academic recognition" and titles such as "doctor and engineer".
-In his teenage years, Evola immersed himself in painting—which he considered one of his natural talents—and literature, including Oscar Wilde and Gabriele d'Annunzio.
+In his teenage years he immersed himself in painting—which he considered one of his natural talents—and literature, including Oscar Wilde and Gabriele d'Annunzio.
 He was introduced to philosophers such as Friedrich Nietzsche and Otto Weininger.
-Other early philosophical influences included Italian man of letters Carlo Michelstaedter and German post-Hegelian thinker Max Stirner.
+Other early philosophical influences included the Italian man of letters Carlo Michelstaedter and the German post-Hegelian thinker Max Stirner.